infinity0/msg-notes/causal-01-ordering.rst

 algorithms for general DAGs, that optimise for different aims.
 One approach we believe is suited for group messaging applications, is to convert the causal order into a total order (a linear sequence).
 These are simple to display, and intuitive as a human interface for our scenario.
-To be clear, this conversion is only used for the human interface.
-The core system works entirely and directly on the causal order.
+To be clear, this artifical order is only used for display; the core system, responsible for security properties, works entirely and directly on the causal order.

+Our first conclusion is that any linear order must not be the *only* interface shown to a user.
+This is because *all* linear conversions are open to context rebinding.
+The simplest case of a non-total causal order is G = (a |rightarrow|
+o |leftarrow| b).
+WLOG suppose that our conversion turns G into (o, a, b) for some user.
+Given only this information in a display, they cannot distinguish (o, a) from (a, b) - yet a is not a real parent of b.
+This might lead to an attack - if one user sees (o) and has a reasonable expectation that someone will reply (b), then they may say (a) in the hope that (b) will be linearised after it, rebinding its context.

+To protect against this, implementions *must* distinguish messages whose pre(m) does not equal the singleton set containing the preceding message in the total order; and *should* provide a secondary interface that shows the underlying causal order.
+This may be implemented as parent reference annotations, hover behaviour that highlights the real parents, or some other UX innovation.
+For
+example:

+| Alice: innocent question?
+| Chuck: incriminating question?
+| Bob: innocent answer!
+[2]

+The [2] means "the last message(s) the sender saw was the 2nd message above this one".
+Messages without annotations are implicitly [1] - this has the nice advantage of looking identical to the unadorned messages of a naive system that does not guarantee causal order.
+In practise, only a minority of messages need to be annotated as above; we believe this is acceptable for usability.

-There are several caveats with linear conversions.
-This is not to discredit the general idea - and we don't have a simpler alternative - but we need to consider the trade-offs carefully, when selecting a conversion for our system.
-To start with, there are a few properties that would be nice to achieve:
+There are several caveats when selecting a linear conversion, and we need to consider the trade-offs carefully.
+Let us introduce a few properties that would be nice to achieve:

-- globally consistent / canonical: the conversion outputs the same total order for every user, given the same causal order input
+- globally-consistent / canonical: the conversion outputs the same total order for every user, given the same causal order input

 - append-only: it does not need to insert newly-delivered messages (from the